AppsFlyerKnowledge/devhub/docs/guides/sdks/android-sdk/purchase-connector-android.md

 afPurchaseClient.stopObservingTransactions()
 ```

-### Log Subscriptions
+### Log subscriptions

-Enables automatic logging of subscription events. </br>
+Enables the automatic logging of subscription events. </br>
-Set true to enable, false to disable.</br>
+Set `true` to enable, `false` to disable.</br>
-If this API is not used,  by default, the connector will not record Subscriptions.</br>
+If this API isn't used, then by default, the connector doesn't record subscriptions.</br>

 ```java
 builder.logSubscriptions(true);